 Why do I do that?
 Does it really make my hands warmer?
 Surely the air gets colder from mouth to hand anyway.
 I am really overthinking this.

 His son was happy.
 He’d finally got his own hands warm, thanks to an over-expensive, over-cooked steak pasty.
-He had also seen a couple of goals in the previous fifteen minutes, whilst his Dad had been away.
+And, he had seen a few goals for the home team during the interval – even if that was at under-twelve level.

 The man thought of how he had really fancied a nice cup of tea whilst queuing for half-time snacks, but declined at the final furlong – somehow he felt inadequate doing so whilst among the hoards of (extremely unhappy) people in search of beer – lager, bitter, cider – it didn’t really matter.